Maple Ridge: A Place to Call Home

 Please no more housing for people with addiction to drug issues.
 I’d rather the money going towards housing for addiction to go towards treatment of addiction for the ones it all ready houses.
 I would also like to see affordable seniors housing and or affordable housing for the homeless that are not addicted to drugs.

-Tory asked over 3 years agoThank you for providing your perspective and priorities on housing in Maple Ridge.
+Tory asked almost 4 years agoThank you for providing your perspective and priorities on housing in Maple Ridge.

 In 2019-2020 BC Housing provided 565 households with housing supports for seniors in Maple Ridge.
 This includes supportive housing, subsidized housing, and rental assistance in the private market.